lukematt574/EnjoySockets/README.md

     /// <summary>
     /// Mandatory: Must be named 'Authorization' and return Task<byte>.
     /// The input parameter type must match the object type returned by Client's GetAuthorization().
-    /// Return 0 for success.
+    /// Return 0 for Success, or any value > 10 for failure (reported to the client).
     /// </summary>
     protected Task<byte> Authorization(string credentials)
     {